of 3

 Leveraging human support in the banking sector

-The use of advanced technologies such as digital assistants and artificial intelligence in banking improves customer service communication, resulting in a quicker and more efficient service.
-This is perhaps why a recent PWC report found that chatbots were among the top three most popular applications that banks are investing in.
+The use of advanced technologies such as digital assistants and banking chatbots in financial institutions improves customer service communication, resulting in a quicker and more efficient service.
+This is perhaps why a PWC report found that chatbots were among the top three most popular applications that banking institutions or credit unions are investing in.
 What’s more, it’s true that chatbots are popular among customers.

 When it comes to transactions such as bill payments or money transfers, the technology offers an efficient means of doing this.
 However this efficiency does have its limitations.
 Without the aid of human agents, self-service channels can negatively impact the customer experience in other contexts.
 For example, if a customer encounters a roadblock when carrying out a complex financial transaction, chatbots are not able to solve the issue and can have a negative impact on customer satisfaction.

 The reason is that AI-powered chatbots are programmed to offer limited advice based on predetermined situations or questions.
 Even with leaps forward in machine learning, the ability to detect emotion or provide reassurance is simply impossible with chatbots.